crodier/packet-router/README.md

 Checking each Queue, instead of popping the top of a PriorityQueue, is more work for the readers;
 however, the four queues, interestingly, reduces locking, blocking, and reduces the lock contention by distributing against multiple Queues instead of, contending for one.
-The reduction in contention dominates over doing more operations.
+The reduction in a single point of contention dominates the performance vs. doing a few more operations with less contention.

-## Code review

-Please see *PacketRouterTest* main method as an entry point.

-The main method tests each of the PacketRouter implementations, with the Busy Wait and Blocking Wait strategies.

 ## Building and Running

 Either Eclipse or IntelliJ may be used to open the Maven pom.xml file, as a project file.

-The test output shows the strengths and weaknesses of the different approaches, which focus on using four Queues to handle priority.
+The test output shows the strengths and weaknesses of the different approaches.

-Due to the relaxed ordering of the problem specification, as far as non-atomic read/writes of priority.
-I use four queues to handle priority (one for each of mgmt large, mgmt, user large, user), instead of a Priority Blocking Queue, the natural selection from Java (but I also test Java Priority Queue for reference.)

-While experimental low-lock queues exist, lists of Queues are expected to perform better, with either Busy and Blocking waits, and I try both approaches.

 ### JCTools review